 style TDD fill:#d4edda

-The verify-retry loop is the key addition.
-When the model says “done,” the harness runs the verify gates before accepting the answer.
-If verification fails, the model gets the failure output and tries again.
-The green phases are deterministic (handled by the harness), the yellow phase is where the model does its creative work, and the red path is the feedback loop when verification fails.
+When the model says “done,” the harness runs the verify gates before accepting the answer, and if verification fails, the failure output goes back to the model as feedback for another attempt.
+The green phases are handled deterministically by the harness while the yellow phase is where the model does its creative work, and the red path is the feedback loop when verification fails.

 The rule engine#

-At startup, the harness scans the workspace for test files and asserts coverage facts:
+At startup, the harness scans the workspace for test files and asserts a coverage fact for each pair it finds:

 [facts] assert test_covers('test_auth.py', 'auth.py')